jaredly/planjs/Roadmap.md

 let's try another like runtime3, that puts everything in an ArrayBuffer

+ohhhh wow its a garbage collection bug lol. i'm setting the value on the old buffer. what a classic memory error.

 # Thinking about ... a diff kind of interpreter

 with like a stack or something.